Eller History, Family Crest & Coats of Arms

 Early Notables of the Eller family (pre 1700)

 Notables of the period with the name Eller were Wolf Ernst von Eller (d.
 1680), who was the Governor of Minden and Sparenberg, a military general, and Privy Councillor for defense to the prince...

 In the United States, the name Eller is the 2,376th most popular surname with an estimated 12,435 people with that name.

 After 1650, thousands of German settlers came to North America to escape the religious persecution and poverty that wracked Europe and to make the most of the opportunity to own their own land in a new country.
 They settled across the United States in Pennsylvania, Texas, New York, Illinois, and California, and in Canada in Ontario and on the fertile plains of the prairie provinces.
 Among them:

-Eller Settlers in the United States in the 17th Century
+Eller Settlers in United States in the 17th Century

-Eller Settlers in the United States in the 18th Century
+Eller Settlers in United States in the 18th Century

-Eller Settlers in the United States in the 19th Century
+Eller Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.